SAP-samples/teched2025-XP260/exercises/ex3/ex3.1/README.md

 ## 🚨 2.
 Vulnerable Code
 We’ll build upon [Exercise 2 - SQL Injection](../../ex2/README.md#%EF%B8%8F-4-remediation) by integrating audit logging - a critical missing piece in the original implementation - to track security-sensitive actions.

-⚠️ Note: Do not copy the code from the Vulnerabile Code section into your project.
+⚠️ Note: Do not copy the code from the **Vulnerable Code** section into your project.

 **File**: `db/schema.cds`
 ```